Had a bit of fun writing this story. Nothing serious, but I hope you enjoy it. 😉

 “Those were the big things, Dany.
 There were a lot of small things too.

-“We still have industry and technology, still dream up many wonderful things to satisfy our need, and desire, to create, are still arranging to explore the stars, but now, rather than things-machines, dominating our lives, they’re only tools, the means to an end, that being a happy and fulfilled life.”
+“We still have industry and technology, still dream up many wonderful things to satisfy our need, and desire, to create.
+Are still arranging to explore the stars.
+But now, rather than things – machines and technology, dominating our lives, they’re only tools, the means to an end, that being a happy and fulfilled life.”
 Jonza smiled.
 Danyelt smiled in return.

 “So that’s how we did it!
 How we broke the mold that destroyed two worlds.”